leventkaracan/dicomogan/README.md

 ## Data Structure

 Given a dataset root path in which there are folders containing frames and video list  and corresponding descriptions, you can train your own model.
-In the following, we are showing main strucure of dataset folder:
+In the following, we are showing main structure of dataset folder:

 `/dataset_root/<video folders>`